What to do when you get a ticket

 Then what?

-We'll assess your grounds — our AI analyses the contravention code, signage requirements, and your specific circumstances.
+Our AI checks the contravention code, signage requirements, and your specific circumstances.